Orange County Pedestrian Accident Lawyer

 - Do not assume motorists will stop for you; make eye contact with drivers before crossing the street.

 - Look both ways before crossing; use crosswalks; use sidewalks when available.

 - Be alert — do not wear headphones or text/use a cell phone when crossing.

-Russell & Lazarus are Newport Beach personal injury attorneys who have been serving clients with superior legal services for 30 years.
-If you are a pedestrian accident victim, your energy should be directed at healing, not at navigating the California legal system.
+Russell & Lazarus APC are Newport Beach pedestrian Accident attorneys who have been serving clients with superior legal services for 30 years.
+If you are a pedestrian accident victim, you should direct your energy towards healing, not at navigating the California legal system.
 Our team of seasoned legal professionals possesses the requisite skill, knowledge, and expertise to vigorously represent you in your personal injury lawsuit.

-Please contact Russell & Lazarus at (855) 851-2400 to consult with a Orange County pedestrian accident lawyer regarding your potential case.
+Please contact us at (800) 268-9228 to consult with an Orange County pedestrian accident lawyer regarding your potential case.